Transformational

 The new moon offers beginnings

-to connect with what's
+to connect with

 helpful for you in